Alt=""

 COAT OF ARMS

 The woolpack represents the traditional local clothing industry and is taken from the 18th century town seal.
-The growth and prosperity of the town was closely bound up in the wool trade.
+The town’s growth and prosperity were closely bound up in the wool trade.

-The red rose (centrally above the woolpack) reminds us of the charter that was granted during the reign of a Tudor sovereign ie. Queen Elizabeth I on the 25 January 1575.
+The red rose (centrally above the woolpack) reminds us of the charter granted during the reign of a Tudor sovereign ie. Queen Elizabeth I on the 25 January 1575.

 The two shields (one either side of the rose) commemorate John Perrior, the first town warden in 1574, and Salisbury Cathedral, which held the manor from 1117-1541 when it was conveyed to the crown and then sold in 1601 to Sir George More of Loseley.